 Miscanthus sinensis 'Strictus'

-|Average Size at Maturity||Moderate growing; forms clumps 8 ft. tall, 3 ft. wide.|
+|Mature Size||Moderate growing; forms clumps 8 ft. tall, 3 ft. wide.|

 |Design Ideas||Big gardens use big grasses for dramatic compositions.
 Porcupine is a tall columnar grass that will serve as a strong vertical corner for perennial borders.
 Also great for narrow areas near gates or corners.
 Fits well into small planters in courtyards too.
 Ideal for large landscape gardens when planted beside water features, dry stream beds, rock outcroppings and huge landscape boulders.
 Also quite nice in large glazed ceramic pots.|